Nagarkot Travel Guide

 Mountains Visible from Nagarkot

+From Nagarkot, you can see the vast Himalayan mountain range.
 On a clear day, you can see the horizon covered by the tall summits of some of the highest mountains in the world.
 Nagarkot offers splendid views of Langtang, Annapurna South, Annapurna I and II, Mount Everest, Jugal Himal, Manaslu, Ganesh Himal, Gaurishankar, Dorje Lakpa, Shisapangma, Huinchuli, Gyaltzen Peak and the Mahalangur range.
+The hill station is known for offering panoramic views of these majestic peaks, making it a popular destination for sunrise viewing and hiking.

 Accommodation